-- a.
-The UIM will be party of the arbitration procedure and will be represented by the chairman of the Appeal Board. - b.
-Any other party of the appeal procedure shall be notified of the arbitration procedure and may join the arbitration procedure as party by written declaration to the UIM office or directly to the CAS.
+- The UIM will be party of the arbitration procedure and will be represented by the chairman of the UIM International Court of Appeal. - Any other party of the appeal procedure shall be notified of the arbitration procedure and may join the arbitration procedure as party by written declaration to the UIM office or directly to the CAS.